EGM: Efficient Visual Grounding Language Models: Why Small VLMs Fall Behind?

 \section{Why Small VLMs Fall Behind?}

 We start with the InternVL series of models.
 On RefCOCO benchmarks, we randomly select a subset and visualize the predictions from the 8B VLM alongside the ground truth bounding boxes.
-Following previous work~\cite{zhu2025internvl3,wang2025internvl35,bai2025qwen25}, we define a case $d_i$ as successful if the Intersection-over-Union (IoU) between the bounding box predicted by the model $M_\theta$ and the ground truth is higher than 0.5.
-To this end, we define a \textit{grounding success} function:
+Following previous work~\cite{zhu2025internvl3,wang2025internvl35,bai2025qwen25}, we define the model $M_\theta$ \textit{succeeds} on a sample $d_i$ if the Intersection-over-Union (IoU) between the bounding box predicted by the model $M_\theta$ and the ground truth is higher than 0.5.
+The \textit{grounding success} is defined as

-We observe that a large proportion of the failure cases of the small VLM are due to \failreason: the text prompt is semantically complex and there are multiple similar candidates in the image, so the model mis-locates to another candidate rather than the target object.
+We observe that a large proportion of the failure cases of the small VLM is due to \failreason: the text prompt is semantically complex and there are multiple similar candidates in the image, so the model mis-locates to another candidate rather than the target object.
 For example, in the top left example of Figure~\ref{fig:failure_case_analysis}, the model correctly understands the semantics of ``chair'', but ignores the instructions ``empty'' and ``next to guy''.

 To further verify, we collect a set of failure cases and analyze how these cases improve with model size.
-Specifically, we select the failure cases from the 8B predictions then send these images together with ground truth to GPT-4, and ask it to analyze the reason for all failure cases where the IoU between the prediction and ground truth boxes is lower than $0.5$.
-The detailed prompt to GPT-4 is provided in Appendix~\ref{app:prompt_failure_case_analysis}, where we categorize the failure cases into five categories, such as `COMPLEX\_PROMPT', `AMBIGUOUS\_IMAGE', etc. The result shows that, among all failure cases, $62.8\%$ are due to \failreason, which confirms our observation.
+Specifically, we collect the failure cases from InternVL-3-8B models then send these images together with ground truth to a proprietary model, and ask it to analyze the reason for all failure cases where the IoU between the prediction and ground truth boxes is lower than $0.5$.
+The full prompt to the proprietary model is provided in Appendix~\ref{app:prompt_failure_case_analysis}.
+We categorize the failure cases into five categories:`COMPLEX-PROMPT', `AMBIGUOUS-IMAGE', `SMALL-OBJECT', `GT-ERROR', `OTHER', and judge with different models to provide a fair judgement.
+Table~\ref{tab:failure_error_distribution} shows the key analysis using different proprietary models: Among all failure cases, all the proprietary models agree that a large proportion of failure cases (52.8\% on average) is due to \failreason, which confirms our observation.
+We attach the full failure reasons percentages in Appendix~\ref{app:detail_analysis_failure_case_small_vlm}.

-We further compare with the predictions of bigger models and find that the \failreason~failure cases of the 8B model can be gradually resolved as the model size grows, as shown in Rows 2 and 3 of Table~\ref{tab:complex_prompt_resolve}.
+We further compare with the predictions of bigger models and find that the \failreason~failure cases of the 8B model can be gradually resolved as the model size grows, as shown in Columns 2 and 3 of Table~\ref{tab:complex_prompt_resolve}.
 This motivates us to introduce reasoning to small models to mitigate the gap in understanding \failreason~compared to bigger models.